canjs/can-query-logic/doc/can-query-logic.md

 // Specify how to do the fundamental set comparisons.
 QueryLogic.defineComparison(SearchableStringSet,SearchableStringSet,{
-    // Return a set that would load all items in searchA and searchB. union(searchA, searchB){
+    // Return a set that would load all records in searchA and searchB. union(searchA, searchB){
         // If searchA's text contains searchB's text, then
         // searchB will include searchA's results.